 These restaurants are all about comfort and ease.
 Family style restaurants offer a casual atmosphere and an affordable selection of dishes with lots of favorites for the kids like chicken fingers, pizza, and ice cream (plus adult beverages for Mom and Dad).

-Among all the restaurant categories, family style restaurants are often the go-to choice for birthday parties, graduation dinners, and other special occasions.
+Among all the types of restaurant categories, family style restaurants are often the go-to choice for birthday parties, graduation dinners, and other special occasions.

 Explore how TouchBistro’s Family Style Restaurant POS can help you create a fun dining experience for families.